dsidavis/RFundamentals/MatrixSubsetting.md

  m[c(1, 1, 1, 2, 2, 3), c(1, 2, 3, 2, 3, 3) ]
 ```
 This works as we discussed previously, but not necessarily as we want.
-Consider kust the first index vector, i.e. for the rows.
+Consider the first index vector, i.e. for the rows.
 ```
  m[c(1, 1, 1, 2, 2, 3), ]
 ```